DimWebDev/legal_expert_mcp_server/README.md

 1. **Claude Code**: Look for the hammer icon or use `/mcp` command
 2. **VS Code**: Check that tools appear in Copilot agent mode
 3. **Cursor**: Look for green status indicator in MCP settings and available tools in chat

-All clients will prompt for permission before executing MCP tools, ensuring security and user control over legal analysis operations.

 ---